 Post and articles that don’t seem to fit anywhere else.
 Typically about general technology topics of interest for all businesses in the Raleigh/Durham, Greensboro and Charlotte areas.

-Getting ready to take that summer vacation with your family?
-Here’s your crash course for how to turn off technology and unplug from the office, social media, and other irrelevant “notifications” (AKA interruptions) that distract you from being present with your family and friends on your summer vacation.
+Here’s a crash course on how to turn off technology and unplug from the office, social media, and other distractions that keep you from being present with your family and friends on your summer vacation.

 On January 8, 2018 Attorney General Josh Stein and Representative Jason Saine announced legislation to strengthen protection against identity theft.
 There are several key items in this legislation that could have a direct impact on businesses here in North Carolina.

 New developments are continuously being rolled out.
-And with today being National Doctor’s Day, we decided to pull together the tech gadgets every medical…
+And with today being National Doctor’s Day, we decided to pull together the tech gadgets every medical professional should know about.

 New Orleans, Marcus Luttrell and Talent Acqusition; three seemingly random topics that intersected for me in early March.
 See, I was fortunate to be invited to speak at MSPWorld®, the premier conference for managed services professionals (MSP).
 The conference was created by MSPs, for MSPs, and driven by those with real-world experiences and successes in the managed services industry.